jfq3/MiGA-Docker/create-container/cluster-installation.md

 Log into the HPCC with your user name and password.

 **IMPORTANT:** Installation may not work from all nodes.
-Initially it worked only from dev-intel18.i, but since the HPCC upgrade was completed, I have installed MiGA from dev-intel16.
+Initially it worked only from dev-intel18.i, but since the HPCC upgrade was completed, I have installed MiGA from other nodes.
 If you have trouble, try a different node and let John Quensen know your experience.

 ```
 ssh  dev-intel18